ing-bank/baker/docs/sections/concepts.md

 After adding the dependencies you can continue to:

-* If you like learning by doing, go through the [development life cycle section](/sections/development-life-cycle/design-a-recipe).
+* Go through the [development life cycle section](/sections/development-life-cycle/design-a-recipe) if you like learning by doing;
-* If you like learning by description, go through the [reference section](/sections/reference/main-abstractions).
+* Go through the [reference section](/sections/reference/main-abstractions) if you like learning by description.